fluent/fluentd-docs-gitbook/plugins/output/kafka.md

 >## Installation

 `out_kafka2` is included in td-agent3.
-Fluentd gem users will eed to install the fluent-plugin-kafka gem using the following command.
+Fluentd gem users will need to install the fluent-plugin-kafka gem using the following command.

 ``` {.CodeRay}
 $ fluent-gem install fluent-plugin-kafka